Anonymous-user-00/FLoRIST/README.md

 ## License

-This repository is released under the MIT License.
+This repository is released under the Apache License 2.0.
 See `LICENSE` for details.

 ## Contributing